lexnederbragt/INF-BIOx121/Assembly/practicals/02_Assembly_using_velvet.md

 The number of nodes represents the number of nodes in the graph, which (more or less) is the number of contigs.
 Velvet reports its N50 (as well as everything else) in 'kmer' space.
 The conversion to 'basespace' is as simple as adding k-1 to the reported length.

-Look again at the folder `asm_name`, you should see the following extra files:
+Look again at the folder `ASM_NAME`, you should see the following extra files:

 `contigs.fa`
 `Graph`